 To the extent allowable by privacy laws and other applicable laws, school professionals will continue to collaborate with Madison County Health Department officials to confidentially provide information about people diagnosed with or exposed to COVID-19.
 This includes making notifications to staff and parents as soon as possible regarding those who were in close contact of someone in the school who tested positive for COVID-19.

 The school administration will inform the school community of outbreaks while maintaining student and staff confidentiality rights.

 Students and staff suspected of having COVID-19, whether they were tested or not, are to follow the CDC guidelines to determine when they can return to school.
 Please see the COVID-19 Return to School Flowchart on page 16.

-Following quarantine, students and staff returning from illness related to COVID-19 are to call to check in with the school’s administration.
+Following exclusion or quarantine, students and staff returning from illness related to COVID-19 are to call to check in with the school’s administration.

 Page 9 - Student, Staff and Visitor Health Checklist

 Parents are required to complete the COVID-19 Daily Health Checklist for their child(ren) each day before sending their child(ren) to school.
 If you answer YES to any of the questions below, have your child(ren) STAY HOME, contact your child’s school to report their absence and contact your physician to report the information.
 Your child may not return to school until you meet the criteria in the COVID-19 Return to School Flowchart on page 15.
 If your child(ren) begins to feel sick while at school or experiences any of the symptoms listed below, your child(ren) should report the symptoms to their teacher immediately.

 Visitors will be restricted to essential personnel only during the school day.
 Proper mask use is required for all visitors regardless of vaccination status.
 Visitors to any building must report directly to the main office for a wellness screening.

 Nonessential visitors, volunteers, and activities involving external groups or organizations with people who are not fully vaccinated are discouraged from visiting schools.